pbloem/kgbench-data/README.md

 A subset of the DMG which only contains information about the top-5 monument classes.
 This version is suitable for GPU use.

+## dplp

+A large bibliographic dataset of publications in the domain of _computer science_, enriched with citation numbers and author background data (extracted from Wikipedia).
+If used for classification, the task is to discriminate between publication which only have one citation, and those which have more (a more-or-less median split).

+## mdgender / mdgenre

+A dataset about award-winning movies, which features information from Wikipedia about these movies and about the people involved in making them.
+Also included are images of actors and of movie posters.
+If used for classification, the task can be either to predict movie genre or to predict the gender of the actor (for a discussion of the ethics involved in this task we refer to our paper).

 # Datatypes